hbctraining/spatial_nanocourse/lessons/visum_hd.md

 * Screenshot to show the directory structure (can create later)
 * Open up a new R script and give it a header.

-Some example text taken from scRNA-seq "Setup"
+Some example text taken from scRNA-seq "Setup" is provided below:

-## Set up

 For this module, we will be working within an RStudio project.
 In order to follow along you should have **downloaded the R project**.